How to prepare for a recession: 5 steps

 How to prepare for a recession in 5 easy steps

-As I write this in early 2018, the risk of the economy falling off a cliff is pretty small.
+As I write this in 2018, the risk of the economy falling off a cliff is pretty small.
 Job growth is robust, employment is down, consumption is healthy, inflation is low but steady.
 We're living in an economy that many would say is just right.
 Not too hot, not too cold.

 That's exactly why it's a good time to start thinking about a plan for when things aren't so perfect.
 We're living through one of the longest economic expansions in history, and although the chance of recession is still slight, every day it rises just a little more.
 It's time to start what to do before a recession, and thinking about how to deal with it when it arrives.
 It turns out recession planning is best done before an actual recession.

 Preparing for a Recession: Start with the Right Mindset